end2endzone/protobuf-pbop-plugin/INSTALL.md

 Test are automatically build when building the solution.

-To run tests, navigate to the `build/bin` folder and run `protobuf-pipe-plugin_unittest` executable.
+To run tests, navigate to the `build/bin` folder and run `protobuf-pbop-plugin_unittest` executable.
 For Windows users, the executable is located in `build\bin\Release`.

-Test results are saved in junit format in file `protobuf-pipe-plugin_unittest.x86.debug.xml` or `protobuf-pipe-plugin_unittest.x86.release.xml` depending on the selected configuration.
+Test results are saved in junit format in file `protobuf-pbop-plugin_unittest.x86.debug.xml` or `protobuf-pbop-plugin_unittest.x86.release.xml` depending on the selected configuration.

 The latest test results are available at the beginning of the [README.md](README.md) file.